 - You pay no income taxes on the gift.
 It generates neither taxable income nor a tax deduction, so you benefit even if you don't itemize your deductions.

-- If you haven't yet taken your required minimum distribution this year, your IRA charitable rollover gift can satisfy all or part of that requirement.
-It may help you avoid the Medicare high-income surcharge.
+- If you are at least 72 years old and haven't yet taken your required minimum distribution this year, your IRA charitable rollover gift can satisfy all or part of that requirement.
+It may also help you avoid the Medicare high-income surcharge.

 - Gifts of $1,000 will qualify you for membership in our Giving Circles.